Jesus talks about John the Baptist

 33 You are like those children.
 When John the Baptist came to you, he did not eat ordinary food.
 He never drank wine.
 So you say that John has a bad spirit in him.
 34 Then I, the Son of Man, came.
 I eat meals with other people and I drink wine.
 So you say about me, “Look at this man!
 He eats too much and he drinks too much.
 He is a friend of bad people and men who take taxes from people.”
 35 But God is wise and good.
 Wise people understand and they show that God is right.’

-7:35John and Jesus were very different.
+7:35John and Jesus were very different people.
 But they were both living as God wanted them to live.
-The Pharisees thought of themselves as wise.
-But they would not accept either John or Jesus.
+The Pharisees thought of themselves as wise people.
+But they would not accept the message of either John or Jesus.